enketo/blog/_posts/2015-05-19-install-enketo.md

 ```

-Use the following initial configuration to test whether the domain and webserver are working:
+Use the following initial configuration to test whether the domain and webserver are working. **Make sure that server_name matches an "A"
+record you created in DNS and not a CNAME (alias).**

 ```json
 server {